masgalih320/masgalih320/README.md

 ## Current activity

-- 💻 I'm currently developing <a href="https://galihsptr.my.id">My Website</a> and some freelance projects
+- 💻 I'm currently developing <a href="https://galihsptr.id">my personal website</a> and some freelance projects
 - 📖 I’m currently learning PHP Framework, Python, NodeJS & much more
 - 🤔 My interests are with front-end & backend Web Developer then i decide to do fullstack
 - 💼 I'm studying Software Engineering at <a href="https://smktelkom-bjb.sch.id">SMK Telkom Banjarbaru</a>